Meet Paul, an English World Traveller who travelled to 141 countries

 Well, the first step was easy, at the age of 16, I joined the Royal Navy and after 3 years of training was let loose into the world.
 Three world tours on naval ships and a number of foreign postings in Hong Kong and Singapore followed on from that.
 After 10 years in the navy, I moved to the electronics industry in The Netherlands where I had various jobs from instructing customer navies to project management to marketing and business development.

 28 years in total, including extensive periods in Canada and the UAE.
 Moving to Germany after that, I again started a new career in international business development in a different line of business, staying with the company until my retirement in October 2014.
-I was usually to be found somewhere in the world 2 or 3 weeks each month doing marketing, setting up partnerships, taking part in exhibitions and conferences.
+I was usually to be found somewhere in the world for 2 or 3 weeks each month doing marketing, setting up partnerships, taking part in exhibitions and conferences.

 3. What country has left the biggest impression on you and why?

-Upon reflection, I would say the Sultanate of Oman, having had a long relationship from 1971 until my last visit in 2014, seeing the development of the country from a poor state to the present situation without losing their traditional image or friendliness.
+Upon reflection, I would say the Sultanate of Oman, having had a long relationship from 1971 until my last visit in 2014, seeing the development of the country from a poor state to the present situation without losing its traditional image or friendliness.

 4. In your opinion, what country seems like a perfect place to settle down and why?